hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/extrude_mesh.rst

 Mode
    :Vertices:
-      This mode is quite simple, it just attaches new edges and vertices to the selected vertices.
+      Attaches a new freestanding edge to each selected vertex.

    :Edges:
-      Attach new quad faces to the selected edges.
-Vertices shared by the original selected vertices are also shared in the duplicated edges.
+      Attaches a new quad face to each selected edges.
+Vertices shared by the original selected edges are also shared in the duplicated edges.

       .. note::

          Depending on the situation, the normals of the new faces may be arbitrary.
-If the selected edges only have one selected face, then the node can pick a consistent orientation for the new faces, but if there is more than one connected face, or no connected faces, the normals may have to be adjusted afterwards.
+If the selected edges each have only one connected face, then the node can pick a consistent orientation for the new faces, but if there is more than one connected face, or no connected faces, the normals may have to be adjusted afterwards.